jackfrost373/LHCb_Xic_production/README.md

 # LHCb_Xic_production
 Repository for the LHCb analysis of the production ratio of Xic over Lc baryons, using the pKpi decay modes.

+# Description

 ## Support
 For general inquiries open a question on issue tracker.

 ## Roadmap
+This project is ongoing with new PR created on a regular basis.
+Future outlook focusses on finalising MassFits and sWeights.

 ## Contributing
 Pull requests are not yet welcome.
 For major changes and ideas, please open an issue first to discuss what you would like to change.